GeorgeLinut/CodingInterviewTipsAndTricks/DesignQuestions/MergePurge.md

 * Exclude certain records from your mailing.
 * Find common records acrosss lists.

 The classic Merge-Purge algorithm is the Sorted Neighborhood method.

-To be continued..
+This method has 3 phases:
+1. Create Keys: should create the most discriminationg key O(N)
+2. Sort data: partition can also be applied to use concurrency O(N log N)
+3. Merge O(w*N).
+Use sliding window technique, where the length of the window is w.

+Advantages of Merge-Purge for multiple data sets:
+* Increases efficiency, accuracy
+* Decreases the impact of typos and other human erros.
+* Saves time and resources.